Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 exponentiations?
 Assuming that *p* and *q* are of the same size?
 Let’s say *p* and *q* are 1000 bits so the size of *n* is 2000 bits (we add the number of bits of each number in the multiplication).
-So each number in the multiplicative group is about 2000 bitw because it’s mod *N*, so multiplying two numbers is going to be multiplying two numbers which are 2000 bits.
+So each number in the multiplicative group is about 2000 bits because it’s mod *N*, so multiplying two numbers is going to be multiplying two numbers which are 2000 bits.
 If we reduce it to modulo *p* and modulo *q* the numbers are going to be half the size (1000 bits).
 So if we take a multiplication